natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-34%20(Sweden).md

 * Sloped 40-45 mm hull armour is effective at deflecting small/medium calibre shells
 * Wide tracks and powerful engine brings great mobility, can keep up with light vehicles like [[M24 (Family)|M24]]
 * 76 mm cannon's great damage can one-shot most common foes like [[M4]], [[T-34 (Family)|T-34]]
-* Relatively fast turret traverse allows it to deal with multiple targets or flanker confidentally
+* Relatively fast turret traverse allows it to deal with multiple targets or flankers confidently
 * Small profile, harder to get spotted & shot at
 * Large fuel tanks next to the engine can protect it by absorbing some shells